 Primary standards for quality management are maintained by ISO, principally the ISO 9000 series ^[2].
-The ISO standards provide requirements for the quality management systems of a wide range of enterprises, without specifying how the standards are to be met and also have world-wide acceptance.
+The ISO standards provide requirements for the quality management systems of a wide range of enterprises, without specifying how the standards are to be met.
 The key requirement is that the system must be audited.
+ISO standards have world-wide acceptance.

 In the United States, the Malcolm Baldridge National Quality Award presents up to three awards in six categories: manufacturing, service company, small business, education, health care, and nonprofit.
-The Baldridge Criteria ^[3] have become de facto standards for assessing the quality performance of organizations.
+The Baldridge Criteria [3] have become de facto standards for assessing the quality performance of organizations.

 Barbacci, M., M.H.
 Klein, T.A.
 Longstaff, and C.B.
 Weinstock.
 1995.
 Quality Attributes.
-Pittsburg, PA, USA: Software Engineering Institute/Carnegie Melon University.
+Pittsburgh, PA, USA: Software Engineering Institute/Carnegie Melon University.
 CMU/SEI-95-TR-021.